HeyKashit/mushroom_Classifier/README.md

- ## with RandomForest, SVC and KNN in stack score = .80
+ ## With RandomForest, SVC and KNN in stack score = .80